 Physical Therapy Schools in San Antonio with Degree Summaries

-Research physical therapy degrees in San Antonio, which currently has 3 schools offering programs.
-Read an overview of degree programs, admission info and program requirements for these San Antonio schools and decide which program is right for you.
+Research physical therapy degrees in San Antonio, which currently has 3 schools offering programs within roughly 50 miles of the city's center.
+Read an overview of the degree program requirements and admission policies at these colleges to decide which one is right for you.

 |St. Philip's College||Texas State University - San Marcos||The University of Texas Health Science Center at San Antonio|

 | In-state: $6,944|

 |% of Undergraduate Students Receiving Grant or Scholarship Aid (2010-2011)||49%*||49%*||65%*|